kbishop9/team3/index.md

 7. Areas of Improvment

 **1. Objective:**
 	The purpose of this project is to work with our group and provide in depth specifications of our automated hydroponic system.
+To get this project to its final stage, research and design occured over multiple labs and group meetings.
+During these meetings, we were able to idenify and correct potential design/system flaws that would have otherwise hindered the functionality of the hydroponic system.